loi-ng/Articles/strategist/BCG_Digital_Transformation.md

 Using the task template in the resources section below, develop a PowerPoint slide to showcase your recommendations.

-4
-Resources to help you with the task

-Task template
-Use this template to complete this task
-Click to download file →

-5
-Submit your work
-You may only credit this task to your CV if you make a genuine attempt at the work.
-You may resubmit work, iterate upon and reattempt work as many times as you want.

-Click here to submit your work
-You will be sent to the submission upload page.
-You may resubmit work, iterate upon, and reattempt work as many times as you want.
-Your Incomplete Deliverables:
-Click to revisit them and update them instead of starting a new submission

-6
-Unlock the model work
-Download an example of work done at BCG in this topic.
-Submit an attempt at work first before this unlocks.

 Task 3
 Impact Assessment & Prioritization

-Evaluating product features along key criteria watch video instructions
+Evaluating product features along key criteria
-Watch video instructions
-Get background info and context
-Get background info and context
-Get details for your task
-Get details for your task
-View resources to help you learn
-View resources to help you learn
-Submit your work on this page
-Submit your work on this page

 1
 Get your instructions from your supervisor
 Watch this video and hear about your task.

-Optional: Employment Preferences
-What kind of employment opportunities are you looking for?

-    Pre-internship
-    Internships / Vacation schemes
-    Full time

-This helps companies on Forage reach out to you for the right roles.
 2
 Here is the background information on your task